 Medical device company representatives

 Certified registered nurse anesthetists

-Any of the individuals mentioned above could be held liable for your injury, depending on the circumstances.
+Any of the individuals mentioned above could be held liable for your surgery injury, depending on the circumstances.
 Our surgical error lawyers will review every detail of your surgical lawsuit to determine what parties contributed to your injury and could be liable for your injuries or death.

 Get in touch with the Moore Law Firm today to make an appointment for a free case review.

 We have already discussed the severe consequences of surgical errors.
 Our surgical error lawyers in Tucson have experience in helping patients and their families acquire the compensation they deserve, after medical malpractice that caused:

 All victims of medical malpractice have the right to pursue compensation for their injuries, which can include medical expenses accrued due to the surgery mistake, loss of earning capacity, along with the pain and suffering caused by the surgical error.

 It is important to note that a bad outcome after surgery doesn’t automatically qualify as medical malpractice.
 For instance, in the case of an anesthesia allergy, the patient has no way of knowing that they are allergic to anesthesia and therefore, the doctors had no knowledge of it as well.

 However, there are certain standards of care for all surgical procedures, and medical professionals have a duty to adhere to all of them.